Rare Sports Films

 "Story Of The Washington Nationals"

-Another beautiful COLOR 1950's team promotional film is now available on video from "Rare Sportsfilms"!
-The nostalgic and very rare 1955 Washington Senators film titled "Story Of The Washington Nationals" was the only film done by the original club during all the years in the nation's capitol.
-Plus, a special bonus has been added to the original film --- a 1959 live interview with Senators' sensational bonus rookie Harmon Killebrew!
-Narrated by team radio broadcasters Bob Wolfe and Arch McDonald, the film covers a short speech by "The Old Fox", club owner Clark Griffith, and views of his office, then moves to spring training 1955, before finishing with the ceremonies and color that always made Opening Day in Washington something special!
-You'll see great color shots of both the outside and inside of Griffith Stadium, the field, and the old National Bohemian Beer Scoreboard in right field!
+Another beautiful COLOR 1950’s team promotional film is now available as part of a new one hour, 17 minute DVD from “Rare Sportsfilms”!
+The nostalgic and very rare 1955 Washington Senators film titled “Story Of The Washington Nationals” was the only film done by the original club during all the years in the nation’s capitol.
+Plus, a special bonus has been added to the original film — a 1959 live interview with Senators’ sensational bonus rookie Harmon Killebrew!
+Narrated by team radio broadcasters Bob Wolff and Arch McDonald, the film covers a short speech by “The Old Fox”, club owner Clark Griffith, and views of his office, then moves to spring training 1955, before finishing with the ceremonies and color that always made Opening Day in Washington something special!
+You’ll see great color shots of both the outside and inside of Griffith Stadium, the diamond, and the old National Bohemian Beer Scoreboard in right field!

 (630) 527-8890